-Technically, the Mount Washington Property and adjacent properties represent an attractive advanced exploration project, with many clustered polymetallic mineral occurrences in a geological setting similar to active and successful mining camps elsewhere.
+Technically, the Mount Washington Property and adjacent properties represent an attractive exploration project, with many clustered polymetallic mineral occurrences in a geological setting similar to active and successful mining camps elsewhere.
 However, the social license to develop and operate a mine is not guaranteed to the mineral title holder anywhere, including on Vancouver Island.
-The last operating metal mine (Myra Falls Operation) on Vancouver Island recently suspended operations and is for sale by the owner, no new metal mine has been permitted since the 1960's, and several active exploration properties were expropriated during expansion of local provincial parks in the early 1990's, as was done with the former Falconbridge Ltd. properties, Gem Lake and Faith Lake, and the former Jo Anne property operated by Noranda Exploration Company Ltd. when Strathcona Provincial Park was expanded.
+No new metal mine has been permitted since the 1960's, and several active exploration properties were expropriated during expansion of local provincial parks in the early 1990's, as was done with the former Falconbridge Ltd. properties, Gem Lake and Faith Lake, and the former Jo Anne property operated by Noranda Exploration Company Ltd. when Strathcona Provincial Park was expanded.
 It is possible that local surface title holders, recreation/conservation groups and/or communities will actively and successfully oppose future mine development in the Mt.
 Washington area.
-The treaty process between various First Nations and federal and provincial governments is still in progress on Vancouver Island with one final agreement completed (Maanulth), another final agreement in negotiation (K'omoks) in place, and several more at various stages.
+The 6 stage treaty process between 14 different negotiating groups of First Nations and federal and provincial governments is still in progress on Vancouver Island with one final agreement completed to Stage 6 (Maa-nulth), another final agreement in negotiation to Stage 5 (K'omoks), and several more at various stages.
 Co-operation agreements between local First Nations and a proponent are usually required to successfully develop a mineral property today in B.C.
 However, it is assumed under the B.C. government's 2-Zone Model within its Sustainability in B.C.
 Mining Criteria that the Mount Washington Property is available for future exploration, development and mining, and that the B.C.
 Ministry of Energy and Mines will act as an effective advocate and permitting authority on behalf for any proponent who follows its laws and regulations required during all stages of any future work on the Mount Washington Property.